Panky-codes/CHIP8/README.md

 - [x] Use Mocks for SFML to unit test keyboard inputs
 - [x] Make travis CI work with the unit tests
 - [x] Create a debugger using IMGUI
-- [ ] With SFML, enable sound for sound timer